Data collection

 X

 Third, you have to set a value to check against.
-If you use like or not like functions, value is a pattern string where you can use meta characters: asterisk (*), which means “any number of any characters”, and question mark (?), which means “any character”.
+If you use like or not like functions, value is a pattern string where you can use meta characters - asterisk (*), which means “any number of any characters”, and/or question mark (?), which means “any character”.

 Fourth, you have to select events to be generated when the condition becomes true or returns to false.
 By default, system uses SYS_THRESHOLD_REACHED and SYS_THRESHOLD_REARMED events, but in most cases you will change it to your custom events.